 - Overview

-- Limitation for a Mac VPN client

 - Key hardware features

 - Safety instructions and warnings

 Note: For more information about the topics that are covered in this manual, visit the support website at netgear.com/support/.

 Note: For more documentation about the router, including the data sheet with technical specifications, visit netgear.com/support/download/.